 This square is most commonly known as Rossio which means, "public space.”
 However, its real name is Dom Pedro IV Square in honor of the Soldier King.

-We are in the Baixa neighborhood, at the northern end of Rua Augusta and in the neuralgic center of Lisbon.
+We are now with the audioguide (audioguides) in the Baixa neighborhood, at the northern end of Rua Augusta and in the neuralgic center of Lisbon.
 On each side of the square and throughout its nearby streets are the most famous shops, bars, and restaurants in the city.